Westminster College of Arts and Sciences

 Dance Program Requirements

 The Dance program offers 2 degree tracks (bachelor of fine arts, bachelor of arts) and a dance minor.
-All students who declare as a dance major enter the program in the bachelor of arts degree track (no audition required).
+All students who declare as a dance major enter the program in the bachelor of arts degree track (no audition required) and have the option to transition to the bachelor of fine arts degree track after 2 semesters.

 Transitioning to the Bachelor of Fine Arts Degree Track